Thomas-Johansen/SpaceY/README.md

 # Info

+**What is this?**
+This game was made as part of the Universitetet i Bergen: INF 112 Course
+where students where tasked with working together in groups to develop
+a 2D platformer game in java
+This game was developed by:
+Thomas Sandvik Johansen
+Thomas Lande
+Daniel Sandhaug

 **Kjøring av spillet gjennom kommandolinjen**
 Krever Java JDK 17 og maven installert.
 Last ned zip fra Git, og extract på ønsket plassering.